 Manufactured from 1966 to 1977 by V.E.B.
 Büromaschinenwerk Sömmerda, the Soemtron ETR series of calculators are by modern standards very basic six and seven function calculators with a 15 digit Nixie tube display or mechanical print mechanism.
 Three different units (possibly four) were produced in the eleven year production run of these increasingly rare early electronic calculators from the Eastern Bloc.

 Rumours continue to surface about the existence of a fourth ETR type, an ETR221 which was another printing variant like the ETR224 but split into two housings with a long umbilical cable, this machine was apparently a precursor to the ETR224 and would seem to have ended up being the ETR224 prototype.
 One of these 221 machines apparently existed in London at the offices of the UK importers Office and Electronic Machines Ltd. (OEM Ltd.).
 Further information about the 221 can be found on the 221 page from the menu links above.

 The Soemtron series of calculators were imported into the U.K. from the D.D.R. by "Office and Electronic Machines Ltd. (OEM Ltd.)", but with the advent of small calculators using logic chips or basic processors during the eleven year production run of the Soemtrons, their sales market and use was mainly restricted to Eastern Bloc countries, notably in what some regard as a classic Russian film.

 In Film –

 Several Soemtron ETR220 calculators appeared in a 1977 Russian film - "Office Romance" directed by Eldar Ryazanov.
-Stills from the film showing the Soemtrons can be viewed at Sergei Frolov's website, these appear to have gone, there is also a Wikipedia entry for the film at Wikipedia and the IMDB.
+There used to be stills from the film showing the Soemtrons at Sergei Frolov's website, these appear to have gone, there is also a Wikipedia entry for the film at Wikipedia and the IMDB.
 The full (subtitled) film is available on YouTube here, where in the main, multiple Soemtron ETR220's can be seen at elapsed times 9:14 through 9:42, and 11:50 through 12:05.

 We have a copy of an export permit that Bernard Green of Office and Electronic Machines Ltd. (OEM Ltd.) used in 1967 to export various manuals and documentation from East Germany.